AI & Technology

 4. Client Communication That's Clearer and Faster

 Here's a thing that doesn't get talked about enough: most client complaints about lawyers aren't about the legal work.
 They're about communication.
 Slow responses.
-Confusing legal jargon.
+Moreover, Confusing legal jargon.
 Emails that feel like they were written for a judge, not a client.

-A few specific improvements lawyers see:
+Therefore, A few specific improvement lawyers see:

 • Faster email replies — AI drafts a response based on the email context, which the lawyer reviews and sends